 |EXAMINATION||EXAM DATES||APPLICATION AVAILABILITY||TIMELY FILLING||FINAL FILING DEADLINE|

-Beginning with the administration of the July, 2012 California Bar Examination, the bar examination application asks the applicants for their “NCBE Number.”
+Since 2012 the California Bar Examination application has asked applicants for their “NCBE Number.”
 In the instructions that accompany the bar examination application, applicants are advised of the following:

-In addition to passing the California Bar Examination, applicants for admission to practice law in California must take and pass the Multistate Professional Responsibility Examination (MPRE) in accordance with Rule VIII of the Rules Regulating Admission to Practice Law in California.
-Applicants may take the examination anytime after completing their first year of study and after registering with the Committee of Bar Examiners.
-The required minimum score on the MPRE in California is an ungrounded, scaled score on 86.00.
-A separate application must be filed for the MPRE.
+In addition to passing the California Bar Examination, applicants for admission to practice law in California must take and pass the Multistate Professional Responsibility Examination (the MPRE exam).
+This is available by separate application.
+Applicants may take the exam anytime after completing their first year of study and after registering with the Committee of Bar Examiners.
+The California State Bar requires applicants to achieve a minimum scaled score of 86 on the MPRE.

-The California State Bar now requires the date of your fingerprinting to be within three (3) months prior to the filing date of your Moral Character application.
-If you have not been fingerprinted for the Moral Character application, fingerprinting is usually available on “To Do Day” each semester on the Dobbs Atrium.
+The California State Bar now requires the date of your fingerprinting to be within three (3) months of the filing date of your Moral Character application.
+Live scan fingerprinting is usually available on “To Do Day” each semester on the Dobbs Atrium.